-- hours.
+- 24 hours.
 Platforms must display status of signal strength and battery condition.
-If the device fails and does not report its status within a 24-hour check-in period, the user is required to physically check the trap within a 24 hours of the last communication with the device or platform. - The use of body gripping traps with a jaw spread in excess of 71⁄2 inches is prohibited except when such traps are at least half submerged by water. - It is unlawful to set on land any steel foothold trap with teeth set upon the jaws or with a maximum inside jaw spread exceeding 61⁄2 inches measured perpendicular to the hinges. - It is unlawful to set above the ground any body gripping trap with a jaw spread in excess of 5 inches when using any bait, lure or scent.
+If the device fails and does not report its status within a 24-hour check-in period, the user is required to physically check the trap within 24 hours of the last communication with the device or platform. - The use of body gripping traps with a jaw spread in excess of 71⁄2 inches is prohibited except when such traps are at least half submerged by water. - It is unlawful to set on land any steel foothold trap with teeth set upon the jaws or with a maximum inside jaw spread exceeding 61⁄2 inches measured perpendicular to the hinges. - It is unlawful to set above the ground any body gripping trap with a jaw spread in excess of 5 inches when using any bait, lure or scent.
 However, baited body-gripping traps with a jaw spread greater than 5 inches and up to 71⁄2 inches may be used within an enclosure with openings no greater than 60 square inches and the trap trigger recessed at least 12 inches from all openings (see diagram page 54).
 Traps must be staked to prevent enclosures from turning over and may only be used on private lands with written permission of the landowner. - It is unlawful to intentionally set foothold traps, body-gripping traps, or snares within 50 feet of an animal carcass or animal parts, unless the carcass or parts are completely covered at the time the trap is set or visited.
-For the purposes of this requirement, com-
+For the purposes of this requirement, completely covered is defined as not being visible from above.
+A carcass is defined as the body, portions of the body, meat, organs, or viscera of any animal, including fish.
+Feathers (including those with attached skin or entire bird wings), hair (with or without skin or hide), and bones that include no attached meat, organs, or viscera, are excluded from this definition.